IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- Plush rugs, potted plants, cozy.
 Smell of coffee.
 But there's also a rusted shield, swords hanging on the wall.
 Double bladed axe behind the counter.
 Copper countertop w coffee machine, rickety tables.
 	- Counter set on hydraulic piston legs - can raise or lower if Kareem is in chair or walking
 	- Fresh grinded coffee from the Sutherlands, honest meals, rotating pastries
-- People: Zora, Myla, Owl (for the baked goods), Mettlewise (requisition the property)
+- People: Zora, Myla, Owl (for the baked goods), Mettlewise (requisition the property. dangerous if she finds out about the illegal shop)
 - Secret magic items shop.
 Kareem is looking to pawn off some goods from adventuring days
 	- a lot of his treasures are unidentified loot from past adventures
 	- sold a nice ring to Titus a while ago (didn't know it was a ring of mind shielding)